cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ![ssh into xrd01](../topo_drawings/lab1-ssh-xrd01.png)

-To get terminal access into a host, you can use the containerlab visual code extension and click on "Attach Shell" instead of "SSH"
+To get terminal access into the Amsterdam or Rome containers, you can use the containerlab visual code extension and click on "Attach Shell" instead of "SSH"

 ![Attach terminal](../topo_drawings/lab1-attach-terminal.png)

-## Validate Attached Linux VMs and Containers

-### Berlin VM
+### Accessing Berlin VM

 In our lab the **Berlin VM** is an Ubuntu Kubernetes node running the **Cilium** Container Network Interface (CNI) and connected to the **xrd02** router.

-1. SSH to *Berlin VM* from the *topology-host VM* (using the visual code terminal output)
+1. From a Visual Code terminal SSH to *Berlin VM*
     ```
     ssh cisco@berlin
-    ```
-    or
-    ```
-    ssh cisco@192.168.122.100
     ```

     ![berlin ssh](../topo_drawings/lab1-ssh-berlin.png)